boba2fett/bashscripts/README.md

 A simple collection of some odd, but maybe useful scripts

 Use the deb file to install is easiest i think

+The rcs directory is for the preferences I like to use for rc files just place them in your home folder
 ## autocp
 automount and copy of all files of a device